Durendal/RC6-Block-Cipher/README.md

 ## Functions

-* encrypt.py and decrypt.py are used to encrypt and decrypt using user input or based on command line input
+* encrypt.py and decrypt.py are used to encrypt and decrypt using user input or based on command line arguments

 * rc6/helper.py contains helper functions